vis6060/MedSegDiff_LiTS/README.md

 Customers will be developed in the following phases:

-Phase A: Select Large Integrated Delivery Network (IDN) Providers in the US.
+***Phase A***: Select Large Integrated Delivery Network (IDN) Providers in the US.
 The model will be validated in each of these sites individually before full paid roll-out.
 Third party partnerships in-place for CDS tool integration.

-Phase B: Select Providers in Canada and Europe, in order of priority, UK, Germany, Italy, and France.
+***Phase B***: Select Providers in Canada and Europe, in order of priority, UK, Germany, Italy, and France.
 The model will be validated in each of these sites individually before full paid roll-out.

-Phase C: Once the model matures, full paid roll-out in US and Europe customers.
+***Phase C***: Once the model matures, full paid roll-out in US and Europe customers.

-Phase D: Wellness app for select patients to validate model.
+***Phase D***: Wellness app for select patients to validate model.
 Select insurance companies in the US for model validation.

-Phase E: Once the model matures, full paid roll-out for insurance companies in US.
+***Phase E***: Once the model matures, full paid roll-out for insurance companies in US.
 Free full roll-out for patients facing wellness app.

-Phase F: Select large providers in five developing countries.
+***Phase F***: Select large providers in five developing countries.
 Once the model matures, full paid roll-out in five developing countries.

-## Pricing:
+## Pricing

 US and Europe Providers pay $25,000 base fee per year + $200 per patient on which CDS tool used.